 Demo and media day

 Each team had a 15 minute presentation.
-And there were a lot of people asking questions about sub-systems
+And there were a lot of people asking questions about sub-systems.
+There were a few TV crews interviewing.

 Day 4: July 4th